 How do I avoid going over data caps?

-Speedify is here to help you avoid using too much mobile data and getting stuck with a huge bill.
+Speedify is here to help you avoid using too much mobile data--and to avoid hefty overage fees from your carrier.

-Set your Data Limit: First of all, use Speedify's Data Limits.
-Set a data limit that is lower than your actual monthly cap.
+Set a realistic Data Limit: Set a data limit that is lower than your actual monthly cap.
 You should also set a daily data limit.
 We recommend starting with a daily limit that's about 10% of your monthly limit.
-If you can use 2GB per month, then set your daily limit to 200MB.
-We suggest 10% because there are some days you may use much less data, and there are some days where something important is going on and you need to use a little extra.
-But the important thing, is that you don't have one or two out of control days where one badly behaved app accidentally uses up your whole month's worth of data.
+If you set 2GB per month, then set your daily limit to 200MB.
+We suggest 10% to allow for variation between days: sometimes you'll need more data, sometimes less.

 Note that Speedify only measures data usage while you are connected to a Speed Server.
-Unless you use Speedify 100% of the time, you should set your Monthly Usage Limit to less than your actual data cap with your carrier.
+Unless you use Speedify 100% of the time, you should set your Monthly Limit to less than your actual carrier data cap.

-Set your Priority: By default, Cellular connections are set to Normal.
-This is a good middle position, where it's not used when you have a good Wi-Fi connection.
-You can also set it to Backup, in which case it's used a little less (basically only when the Wi-Fi isn't working at all).
-Of course, all of this depends on you sometimes having a Wi-Fi connection to use, if you're only on cellular, that's what Speedify is going to use all of the time.
+Set your Priority: By default, cellular connections are set to Normal.
+This means they won't be used when you have a good Wi-Fi connection.
+You can also set your cellular connection to Backup, in which case it's used only when the Wi-Fi isn't working at all.
+If you have only a cellular